Upgrading to Windows 10

 2- Then backup all data, make sure you don’t forget your Favorites, My Documents and anything that is on the desktop.

-3- If you have proprietary programs like trading, Quicken or Quickbooks or professional software.
+3- If you have proprietary programs like trading software, Quicken or Quickbooks or professional software, stop here.
 Contact your software vendor about that data as it may be stored in a different location which would need to be backed up separately.

 4- Gather all of your program software.
 This includes proprietary software, Microsoft Office etc. If some of your programs have been downloaded find them and put on a USB stick to have ready.
 If you need to download them again, do this now before you start the new Windows 10 install.

-6- Pull out the Windows 10 CD, boot the machine and right away pop the CD in the drive.
-The system will boot from the Windows 10 CD and start to install.
+6- Put the Windows 10 CD in the drive, boot the machine and right away pop the CD in the drive.
+The system will boot directly from the Windows 10 CD and start to install.
 If you miss it and it boots to previous operating system, just reboot again.
 When you see the Windows 10 logo and the lights flashing on the front of the DVD you know it is loading.

 7- Follow the procedure to install Windows 10 completely.
 Note during the install it prompts you to create a Microsoft account.
-You do NOT have to do this, there is an option to create OFFLINE account (like you have now) choose that option.
+You do NOT have to do this, there is an option to create OFFLINE account (or a LOCAL account like you have now) choose that option.
 Usually on the lower left of the screen.
 Once it is finished your system will reboot leaving you at the desktop.
 Your clean install is complete.

 8- Reinstall all of your programs, then copy all of your data back to the system.